phil85/breakpoints-algorithm-for-qkp/README.md

 from util import load_instance

 # Load a problem instance from a file
-items, profits, weights, budgets = load_instance('data/synthetic_tf_2000.txt')
+elements, utilities, weights, budgets = load_instance('data/synthetic_tf_2000.txt')

 # Run the breakpoints algorithm
-results = run_bp_algorithm(items, profits, weights, budgets, n_lambda_values=1600)
+results = run_bp_algorithm(elements, utilities, weights, budgets, n_lambda_values=1600)
 ````

 The `run_bp_algorithm` function takes the following parameters:

-- `items`: A list of items.
+- `elements`: A list of elements.
-- `profits`: A dictionary where the keys are pairs of items and the values are the corresponding profits.
-A singleton profit is represented as a pair of the same item.
+- `utilities`: A dictionary where the keys are pairs of elements and the values are the corresponding utilities.
+A singleton utility is represented as a pair of the same element.
-- `weights`: A list containing the weights for each item.
+- `weights`: A list containing the weights for each element.
 - `budgets`: A list of knapsack capacities.
 A separate solution will be computed for each capacity.
 - `n_lambda_values`: The number of lambda values to consider in the breakpoints algorithm.

 The file that contains the problem instance should have the following format:

 ```
-first line: number of items (n), number of profits (m), data type of profits (int or float) lines 2 to m+1: (i, j, profit) for each profit value where i and j are the ids of the items.
-The ids should be 0,...,n-1. line m+2: weights of the items separated by a space line m+3: budgets (knapsack capacities) separated by a space
+first line: number of elements (n), number of utilities (m), data type of utilities (int or float) lines 2 to m+1: (i, j, utility) for each utility value where i and j are the ids of the elements.
+The ids should be 0,...,n-1. line m+2: weights of the elements separated by a space line m+3: budgets (knapsack capacities) separated by a space
 ```